ropensci/geojsonio/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 8 downstream dependencies.
+* I have run R CMD check on the 9 downstream dependencies.
   (Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>).

 -------

-This version includes fixes to a few functions due to changes in GDAL/rgdal, and changing `geojson_write` and `geojson_json` to allow passing param through `...` to control whether JSON is pretty printed or not to disk or console.
+This version includes a new set of functions for working with TopoJSON data, and a vignette improvement.

 Thanks!
 Scott Chamberlain